 Some traditions consider this place as the site of the second miracle of the feeding of the multitude.
 According to the Gospels (see references), Jesus sailed across the sea of Galilee, landed in Decapolis, and fed 4,000 hungry people with just 7 loaves of bread and a few small fishes.
 The topography of the site and the proximity to the major Roman road makes this tradition sound reasonable.

 The Tel is in ruins, and most of the year covered by bush.
 Since it is located inside public beaches (Hof Dugit and Hof Golan, which are just north of Luna-Gal), the bush is cleared from time to time.

 Recently a monument was erected on the west side of the Tel to mark the traditional place of the miracle.
 The place is now starting to be a pilgrimage site.

 An aerial view from a quad copter shows the mound from the east side.

 The photo below shows a view of the ruins on the Tel, and the Sea of Galilee in the background.

-A view towards the west shows reconstructed walls from the Middle Bronze and Iron age.
+A view towards the west shows reconstructed walls of the Iron age houses.

 A panoramic view of the east and south side of the Tel is seen below.